 The same goes for if you’re in a complex of townhomes too.
 The strata insurance still covers some of the overall complex structure itself, any public areas attached to the complex, the exterior landscaping, playgrounds, pools, fitness centers, etc.

 Condo and Townhouse Insurance Claim Deductibles

-Just like you have deductibles to consider if you’re going to make a claim through your personal insurance provider, your strata group also has deductibles to consider if they’re going to make a claim through their own insurance provider.
-Making claims in an insurance policy often has the ability to raise the risk & costs of the policy, so whether to make the claim or pay out-of-pocket is not a decision to take lightly.
-For the complex, this can mean the strata producing a full insurance loss assessment in order to properly consider & present all options to owners.
+Just like you have deductibles to consider if you’re going to claim your personal insurance provider, your strata group also has deductibles to consider if they’re going to make a claim through their own insurance provider.
+Making claims in an insurance policy often can raise the risk & costs of the policy, so whether to make a claim or pay out-of-pocket is not a decision to take lightly.
+For the complex, this can mean the strata producing a full insurance loss assessment to consider & present all options to owners properly.